Ising model on random triangulations of the disk: phase transition: Peeling processes and perimeter processes

-We denote the law of this peeling process by $\Prob_{p,q}^\nu\equiv\Prob_{p,q}$, where on the right we have dropped the dependence of $\nu$ in order to ease the notation and continue to do so in the sequel in the context of the peeling processes, except when the temperature $\nu$ should be emphasized.
+We denote the law of this peeling process by $\Prob_{p,q}^\nu\equiv\Prob_{p,q}$, where on the right we have dropped the dependence of $\nu$ in order to ease the notation and continue to do so in the sequel (with the exception of Section \ref{sec:orderparam}, where the index $\nu$ will be included for clarity).
 Let $(P_n,Q_n)$ be the boundary condition of $\umap_n$, and $(X_n,Y_n)=(P_n-P_0,Q_n-Q_0)$.
 Also, let $\Step_n\in\tilde\steps$ denote the peeling event that occurred when constructing $\umap_n$ from $\umap_{n-1}$.
 Then the \emph{peeling process} following the left-most interface can also be defined as the random process $\nseq{\Step}$ on $\tilde\steps$, with the law $\Prob_{p,q}$.
 We view the above quantities as random variables defined on the sample space $\Omega=\bts=\bigcup_{p,q} \bts_{p,q}$.
 In the sequel, one should understand that any of the sequences $\nseq{\emap}$, $\nseq{\umap}$ and $\nseq{\Step}$ can be viewed as the peeling process, since together with the boundary condition, they contain the same essential information.
 Table~\ref{tab:prob(p,q)} collects the distribution of the first peeling step $\Step_1$ and the associated perimeter change in the peeling process driven by $\algo_\<$.

-\paragraph{Peeling along the right-most interface.} The peeling process along the right-most interface is similar to the previous one, except that the algorithm $\algo_\+$ chooses the \+ edge adjacent to $\rho_n$ if possible.
-Again, in case there are more than one holes, we fill in the one with less \< edges by an independent Boltzmann Ising-triangulation, and if the hole has a monochromatic \< boundary, the peeling continues on that according to some deterministic function.
+\paragraph{Peeling along the right-most interface: peeling algorithm $\algo_\+$.} The peeling process along the right-most interface is similar to the previous one, except that the algorithm $\algo_\+$ chooses the \+ edge adjacent to $\rho_n$ if possible.
+Again, in case there are more than one holes, the algorithm fills in the one with less \< edges by an independent Boltzmann Ising-triangulation, and if the hole has a monochromatic \< boundary, the peeling continues on that according to some deterministic function.
 A small subtlety here is that the distribution of this peeling process differs from the previous one, such that the step distribution involves a spin-flip due to the deleted boundary edge of different spin.
 In particular, we also need to take into account that the peeling algorithm chooses a \< edge if the unexplored part has a monochromatic boundary.
-We denote the distribution of this peeling by $\Probh_{p,q}$.
+We denote the distribution of this peeling by $\Probh_{p,q}^\nu\equiv\Probh_{p,q}$.
 For the explicit probabilities of the first peeling step, see Table~\ref{tab:probh(p,q)}.